d-ries/linux-essentials/04_filesandfolders/01_course.md

 ### Searching on the filesystem (find)
 The first command to search for files is `find`.
 It searches through the filesystem to locate files that we search for.
 We can specify in which directory the search starts (down the tree) and what the filename has to look like (with fileglobbing):

-If you do not specify a directory the search begins in the current working directory.
+?> <i class="fa-solid fa-circle-info"></i> If you do not specify a directory the search begins in the current working directory.
 By default the search always continues down the tree into the subdirectories.

 ```bash
 student@linux-ess:~$ find -name "*sh*"